jamesthesnake/stable-diffusion/README.md

 This is a fork of CompVis/stable-diffusion, the wonderful open source text-to-image generator.
 This fork supports:

-1. An interactive command-line interface that accepts the same prompt and switches as the Discord bot.

 2. Support for img2img in which you provide a seed image to build on top of.